JennifferLockwood/test_plan_template/IEEE_829_test_plan_template.md

-* If the users know in advance that a slippage in the development will cause a slippage in the test and the overall delivery of the system, they just may be a little more tolerant, if they know it’s in their interest to get a better tested application.
+* If the users know in advance that a slippage in the development will cause a slippage in the test and the overall delivery of the system, they just may be a little more tolerant, if they know itâ€™s in their interest to get a better tested application.
 * By spelling out the effects here you have a chance to discuss them in advance of their actual occurrence.
 You may even get the users to agree to a